NoraaaaaY/BYOW/README.md

 ## Classes and Data Structures
 1. Point
    - stores the coordinates of each tile / box
-   -

 2. Room

-   - represents each room
-   -
-   - should have something that stores all rooms - hashset?
+   - should have something that stores all rooms - hashset
    - the inner tiles are floors and the outer tiles would be walls

 3. Hallway